mulyoved/aor-graph-cool-client/README.md

-## Deprecated - use oriinal repository GraphQL flavor feature
+## Deprecated - use the original repository GraphQL flavor feature instead of this fork

 # aor-graph-cool-client